CloudCannon/documentation/src/collections/_editing_docs/navigation/explore.md

 `_image_size` sets how images are displayed in the list.

-`_singular_name` overrides the default singular name of the collection.
+`_singular_name` overrides the default singular display name of the collection.

+`_singular_key` overrides the default singular input key of the collection.

 `_disable_add` prevents users from adding new collection items.<br><br>`_icon` overrides the default collection icon with an icon from [Google's Material Icons](https://material.io/tools/icons/).